plone/training/testing/testing_dexterity.rst

 .. note::

     It's always better avoiding transactions in tests because they invalidate the isolation between tests in the same test case.

-    If we commit a transaction in one test, we persist that write into our testing database, and our changes are visible also in following tests in the same test case.

 We could try to create a ``functional`` test just to see how they works and to test how our content-type creation works on browser.